-As discussed in note 1, the accompanying financial statements present only the DWRLF, and do not purport to, and do not, present fairly the financial position of the state of Louisiana, the Louisiana Department of Health, or the Office of Public Health and their changes in financial position and cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+As discussed in note 1, the financial statements present only the DWRLF, and do not purport to, and do not, present fairly the financial position of the state of Louisiana, the Louisiana Department of Health, or the Office of Public Health as of June 30, 2020, and their changes in financial position or cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.
 Our opinion is not modified with respect to this matter.